Greece Travel Guide logo

 Services and other Info

-Dolphin Hellas Travel Agency
+Dolphin Hellas Travel

-I have found Dolphin Hellas Travel Agency in Athens to be one of the most responsible and reliable in Greece.
+Dolphin Hellas Travel Agency in Athens is one of the most responsible and reliable in Greece.
 They are one of the oldest agencies in Greece and go out of their way to make sure their clients have a problem-free holiday.
-They realize that to be successful you have to have return customers while other agencies believe there is an inexhaustible supply of tourists and just push you through the system which is in great need of repair.
-They can book hotels, cruises, tours, transfers to and from the airport, hotels, ferries and cruiseships in Greece and all the Greek islands.
+They realize that to be successful you have to have return customers and can book hotels, cruises, tours, transfers to and from the airport, hotels, ferries and cruiseships in Greece and all the Greek islands.
+See their informative website

 Aegean Thesaurus Travel Agency

-Taxi Transfers with George the Famous TaxiDriver
+Taxi Transfers and Tours with George the Famous TaxiDriver

+For getting you to an early ferry this service can't be beat and eliminates the anxiety you get when you are waiting for the hotel concierge to call a cab and there are none available.
 Many people on cruises use George for day trips in Athens as well as excursions to Delphi, Nafplio, Meteora, Sounion and the Peloponessos.
 If you are a group of four you will find that sharing the cost of his cab is cheaper than the tours the cruise ships offer and you will see a lot more without 40 other people to slow you down.
+George will also do transfers to the Western Peloponnessos for ferries to the Ionian Islands as well as driving all the way to Corfu and Lefkada.
+For information see George the Famous Taxi driver and for drivers and guides in the islands see Private Tours by Taxi, Limo and Licensed Guides

 Yacht and Sailboat Charters in Greece